This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child may need blood or urine tests.
 He may also need imaging tests, such as x-rays, an ultrasound, or a CT scan.
 Ask your child's healthcare provider for more information about these and other tests.
 Write down the date, time, and location of each test.

 Ask healthcare providers about directions for eating and drinking.

 The day of your child's surgery:

-- Caregivers may insert an intravenous tube (IV) into your child's vein.
-A vein in the arm is usually chosen.
+- Healthcare providers may insert an IV into your child's vein.
 The IV is used to give your child liquids or medicines.

-- Your child may be given antibiotics before surgery to help prevent infection.
+- Your child may be given antibiotics before surgery to help prevent an infection.